LeonData/GettingAndCleaningData_Project/README.md

 Folder 'UCI HAR Dataset/train' contains the following relevant files:

  * subject_train.txt - contains subject ID (one per row, values from 1 to 30 inclusive)
-                       of subjects that were included in the train set
+                       of subjects (participants) that were included in the train set

  * X_train.txt       - contains rows of measurements